After the birth or adoption of a child, you may need to update or change the following information:

 - Parental insurance will cover your newborn's initial medical expenses while the baby is still in the hospital, but you must take action to continue coverage.

 - Complete and submit the Benefits Change Form to the Benefits Division within 31 days of your child's birth.
-A copy of the hospital birth certificate is required.
+A copy of the state issued birth certificate is required.
+It can take some time to obtain an official birth certificate.
+The Benefits Division will temporarily accept a copy of the baby's footprints issued by the hospital at birth.
+A copy of the state issued birth certificate is required for the baby to ultimately remain on the insurance coverage.

 - If you have adopted a child, appropriate court documents must be submitted with the Benefits Change Form to the Benefits Division within 31 days of the adoption.